Office of Postsecondary Education, Department of Education.

 We reference the regulations outlining the terms and conditions of an award in the Applicable Regulations section of this notice and include these and other specific conditions in the GAN.
 The GAN also incorporates your approved application as part of your binding commitments under the grant.

 (b) At the end of your project period, you must submit a final performance report, including financial information, as directed by the Secretary.
-If you receive a multi-year award, you must submit an annual performance report that provides the most current performance and financial expenditure information as directed by the Secretary under 34 CFR 75.118.
+If you receive a multiyear award, you must submit an annual performance report that provides the most current performance and financial expenditure information as directed by the Secretary under 34 CFR 75.118.
 The Secretary may also require more frequent performance reports under 34 CFR 75.720(c).
-Annual performance reports and final reports for the AORC program must be submitted into the International Resource Information System (IRIS) online data and reporting system.
-You can view the performance report screens and instructions at http://iris.ed.gov/iris/pdfs/AORC.pdf.
+Performance reports for the AORC Program must be submitted electronically using the International Resource Information System (IRIS), the International and Foreign Language Education office Web-based reporting system.
+For information about the system and to view the instructions on reporting, please go to http://iris.ed.gov/iris/pdfs/AORC.pdf.

 If you use a TDD or a TTY, call the FRS, toll free, at 1-800-877-8339.